-You are permitted to bring your own known donor if you require egg donation.
+You are permitted to bring your own known donor if you require oocyte donation.
 Your mother or daughter may not donate eggs, but your sister, a friend or any other member of your family would be suitable donors.
-Cross donation will also be permitted, whilst the use of surrogate mothers remains prohibited.
+The donor may not be closely related to the man, as this would increase the risk of the child acquiring hereditary diseases.
+Cross donation is also permitted, whilst the use of surrogate mothers remains prohibited.

 We need more egg donors

 It is permitted to use volunteer egg donors in Denmark.
 Cross donation is also permitted.
-It is up to the donor whether she wants to be anonymous, open or known, or whether she wants to help a specific person by donating eggs to the shared pool of donated eggs by means of cross donation.
-We are therefore very interested in hearing from women between the ages of 18 and 35 who live in Denmark, and who would be interested in donating eggs.
+It is up to the donor whether she wants to be anonymous or known, or whether she wants to help a specific person by donating eggs to the shared pool of donated eggs by means of cross donation.
+We are therefore very interested in hearing from women between the ages of 18 and 35 who live in Denmark and would be interested in donating eggs.
 The more donors we have, the more women we can help.

-We are allowed to pay you 7000 DKK for a donation (july 2016), and you have to pay tax.
+We are allowed to pay you 7000 DKK for a donation (july 2016).
+If you live in Denmark, you have to pay tax.